-Leaving at least 11-4/5" between the bottom edge of the cladding profiles and the ground is recommended when using pavements that favour rainwater splashing and in areas with high rainfall.
+Leaving at least 12 inch between the bottom edge of the cladding profiles and the ground is recommended when using pavements that favour rainwater splashing and in areas with high rainfall.
 [See DA1].

-The facade profiles may be placed closer to the ground, keeping a minimum distance of 7-7/8", when the lower surface is covered with gravel.
+The facade profiles may be placed closer to the ground, keeping a minimum distance of 8 inch, when the lower surface is covered with gravel.
 [See DA2].